 In a co-operation with the Anne Frank House and the Jewish Historical Quarter, the John Adams is bringing Saskia Coenen-Snyder to Amsterdam to discuss the changing visual and aural landscape during the war.
 Saskia Coenen Snyder is professor of Modern Jewish History at the University of South Carolina.
 Her research shows how the Nazi authorities used the signs and sounds of the built environment to mediate and affirm new forms of hierarchy, control, and social structure, claiming the right to dominate Amsterdam’s visual and acoustic space.

-In collaboration with: Anne Frank House & Jewish Historical Quarter
+In collaboration with: Anne Frank House & Jewish Cultural Quarter